jangalam/loadModules/README.md

 It is also in [Chinese](./自述.md).

 ## Introduction
 *loadModules*  combines module loading and execution in one function call.
-The method serves for the standard ECMAScript modules and it is developed for the browser environment at this stage. `loadModules` at the present version supports module imported as the pure functions.
+The method serves for the standard ECMAScript modules and it is developed for the browser environment at this stage. `loadModules` at the present version supports importing modules as the pure functions.
 Neither importing a module for its side effect (affecting global context) or dynamic imports is covered.

 ##  Use
 The function loadModules combines  javascript modules and the execution codes into  one unified runner script to HTML body section.  loadModules handles all the modules in triforms through the interface: `loadModules(generalImports, rscList, runnerPath)`.
 Notice that unlike webpack's bundling several modules into one for I/O optimization, loadModules conforms to an explicit delaration of ECMAScript's asynchronous module importing for flexible deloyment.
 Users or contributors can welcome to go [in-depth](./in-depth.md).
 See the source code [moduleAccess.js](./src/moduleAccess.js).